 There are over 70 return codes on the ACH technology today.
-You can learn more about the most important ACH-related codes here.
+However, you will mostly encounter a handful of them regularly.
+Learn more about the most important ACH-related codes here.

 PCI compliance is a strict but non-negotiable practice for modern-day business owners.
 So, some business owners take auditing as an opportunity to look for areas where they can implement new finance technology.
 They often end up partnering up with a reliable third-party payments processor.
 The best of these processors help business owners with the technology to make analytics and reporting for audit processes easier!

-Other essential things that a Nacha preferred reliable payment processor like iCheckGateway.com can help you with include:
+Other essential things that a Nacha-preferred reliable payment processor can help you with include: